meinalisaa/math-symbol-detection/README.md

 ## How to Install and Use

 ### Install
+1. Open command prompt
+2. Go to directory
-open command prompt, go to directory, then run `pip install -r requirement.txt`
+3. Run `pip install -r requirement.txt`

 ### Use
 1. Run `python app.py` or `flask run`